mrsmith1337/mkinitcpio-ykfde/README-dracut.md

 > make

-Some distributions do have different names for `markdown` executable.
+Distributions like Opensuse do have different names for `markdown` executable.
-For Fedora you have to run:
+For Opensuse you have to run:

 > make MD=markdown_py